 Our aim in psychology is to enable students to be able to comprehend a wide range of psychological theory with the ability to critically analyse them.
-There is also a practical element to psychology where students will be expected to plan conduct and analyze their own psychological research.
+There is also a practical element to psychology where students will be expected to plan conduct and analyse their own psychological research.
 This will enable students to deepen their understanding of how science plays an important role in psychology.

-Students will be expected to work in small groups to prepare presentations and to conduct investigations but will also be expected to work autonomously on research and essay writing tasks.
+Students will be expected to work in small groups to prepare presentations and to conduct investigations, but will also be expected to work autonomously on research and essay writing tasks.

 To improve their understanding of psychological concepts and how they play a role in human interaction it is important that the students broaden their reading from their textbook.
 Students should complete extra reading throughout their course that gives detailed examples of Psychological theory at work in real life.

 A Level Psychology

 2 hours written exam 33.3% of the A level, 96 marks

 - Social Influence – exploring what research has shown us about whether people conform and obey and what makes them do this; explaining why some people don’t conform and in what situations people don’t obey.

 - Memory – studying the models of memory that have been suggested by psychologists; investigating why we forget; applying our knowledge to eyewitness testimony and its accuracy.

 - Attachment – reflecting on the relationship between babies and their caregivers, in particular their mothers; explaining why attachments are necessary and how they form.

 - Psychopathology- a consideration of how abnormality is defined, and how different perspectives explain and treat disorders, including phobias, depression and OCD